 Timing is also crucial.
 Trade promotions should have clear, limited duration to drive a sense of urgency and speed up sales.
 Offer different promotions depending on the season and time of year, e.g: back to school offers or special Christmas discounts.

 Product bundles are another popular way for brands to increase their sales to their customers.
 There are many different examples of product bundles including those based on seasons, fashion, back-to-school events, Black Friday and Cyber Monday and more.
-Other examples, popular in the food & beverage industry and in the beauty industry include preset bundles where products are packaged into a single offer e.g. buy 20 shampoos and 20 conditioners at a reduced price and dynamic bundles where buyers create their own bundles e.g. buy X items from a certain list, choose Y items from another.
+Other examples, popular in the FMCG industry (food & beverage) and in the beauty industry include preset bundles where products are packaged into a single offer e.g. buy 20 shampoos and 20 conditioners at a reduced price and dynamic bundles where buyers create their own bundles e.g. buy X items from a certain list, choose Y items from another.

 Rebates offer money back to your customers under special conditions.
 An example is when a percentage of the purchase price is returned by the brand to the buyer when they purchase a previously agreed quantity or value of goods within a specified time period.
 Rebates are given after payment contrary to discounts which are deducted at the time of purchase.